kimnakyeong/freshManSecondSemester/README.md

-# freshManSecondSemester
+# winterVacation
-This is for the second semester's coding arrangement
+This is for the winterVacation codings' arrangement.